 - Lake Powell Pipeline Project Management Committee (PMC) consults with UBWR on the development and implementation of the project and approves all expenditures from the fund under the 2006 Lake Powell Pipeline Development Act.

 - Utah Division of Water Resources (UDWRe) is the state agency supporting UBWR in obtaining the relevant approvals from the Bureau of Reclamation and other agencies.

-- Washington County Water Conservancy District (WCWCD) and Kane County Water Conservancy District (KCWCD) are the project proponents that will receive the water to supply 13 southern Utah communities.
-Each district has a representative that serves on the PMC.
+- Washington County Water Conservancy District (WCWCD) is the project proponent who will receive the water to supply 10 southern Utah communities.
+The district has a representative that serves on the PMC.

 - Rights of way from the U.S. Bureau of Land Management, U.S. Bureau of Reclamation, and National Park Service will be required for LPP to cross the federal lands they manage.
 A contract between the state of Utah and the Bureau of Reclamation will also be required.
 These agencies are cooperating agencies in preparing the EIS.

 - The Kaibab Band of Paiute Indians, as well as other Indian tribes, are providing guidance and consultation on tribal historical, cultural and archeological issues.
 The Kaibab Band of Paiute Indians is a cooperating agency with the Bureau of Reclamation for NEPA compliance.